 - can set up methods of transferring property – including the survival of your business – outside of creating a will;

-- will make your will “self-proving” by preparing affidavits for your witnesses that will speed up the court process, or “Probate”;
+- shall make your will “self-proving” by preparing affidavits for your witnesses that will speed up the court process, or “Probate”;

-- can guide your Executor through the probate process and carry out his/her duties; and
+- shall guide your Executor through the probate process and carry out his/her duties; and

-- will safely store your Will and other documents safely and securely.
+- may safely store your Will and other documents.

 - Buy-Sell Agreements for Multi-owner Businesses in New York: New York Buyout Agreement Basics